wp-plugins/facebook-page-publish/readme.txt

 * Update: Use post content as message if post extract contains no plain text (but is not empty)
 * Update: Facebook requires now a type and url graph meta tag, both are now included
 * Bugfix: /me replaced by object_id (thanks to *Niraj Shah*!)
-* Bugfix: Compatibility issues with some other plugins resolved
+* Bugfix: Compatibility issues with some other plugins resolved (including Flash Media Player)

 = 0.3.7 =
 * Update: Support for custom post types added